Financial-Times/ft-frontend-build/README.md

 Only the `app` directory and its contents are required.
 The remaining directories are suggestions for making your code more reusable; in particular, if you write as much of your code as possible in the `components` directory it will be relatively easy to convert into reusable origami modules in future.

+Any directory named `assets` and its contents will be copied (including its full path relative to your src directory) into yuor built static assets directory

     root
       \_ app
       |   \_ main
+      |     \_assets
       |     \_js
       |     \_scss
       |     \_tpl